Israel tightens second-wave lockdown as PM, critics argue over protest curbs

 “The decision on a stringent lockdown was designed to stop the spread of the virus, not to block protests,” he wrote on Twitter.

-Without mentioning the curbs on protests, Netanyahu said that the pandemic - which he called a “state of emergency” - required difficult decisions.
+Without mentioning the curbs on protests, Netanyahu said the pandemic, which he called a “state of emergency”, required difficult decisions.

 “Lockdown is not a punishment - it is a rescue, I call on everyone to abide by the rules,” Netanyahu wrote on Twitter.